 Scholarship opportunities with the College of Pharmacy include Endowed Presidential Scholarships with a minimum of $2,500, and other endowed scholarships with a minimum of $1,500.
 Students must meet eligibility requirements, and in some cases additional criteria, to be awarded these scholarships.
 Additional college scholarships are funded by various pharmacy associations, individuals, employers, and organizations.
 These scholarships are awarded, as they become available, through The University of Texas College of Pharmacy at the direction of the college's Financial Aid Committee.

 The Klinck Family Loan Funds

-Academic and career advising are ongoing activities of the Office of Student Affairs, Pharmacy Building 5.112.
-Because advising is not restricted to the time just before registration, all students are strongly encouraged to seek advice whenever they need it about degree requirements, the availability of course offerings each semester, and taking courses in proper sequence.
+Academic advising is an ongoing activity of the Office of Student Affairs, Pharmacy Building 5.112.
+Because advising is not restricted to the time just before registration, all students are strongly encouraged to seek advice whenever they have questions about degree requirements, the availability of course offerings each semester, and taking courses in proper sequence.

-Advising for pre-pharmacy students at the University is provided by assigned academic advisers in their colleges and by the Health Professions Office in the College of Natural Sciences.
+Advising for the University of Texas at Austin pre-pharmacy/undergraduate students is provided by assigned academic advisors in their colleges and by the Health Professions Office in the College of Natural Sciences.
 University students interested in the profession of pharmacy should contact their office early in their college careers.